-Bittrex also charges more reasonable fees for debit card transactions, 3 percent, when some rivals easily hit the 4.5 percent level.
+Bittrex also charges more reasonable fees for debit card transactions, 3 percent, when some rivals hit the 4.5 percent level.

 Bittrex is also good about other fees.
 It charges no deposit or withdrawal fees for U.S. dollars, and it charges no fees for deposits of cryptocurrencies.
-However, it does charge a fee for withdrawal of cryptocurrency to cover the network transfer fee.
+However, it does charge a fee for the withdrawal of cryptocurrency to cover the network transfer fee.
 Bittrex displays this fee overtly, so you’ll know what to expect before you get to the decision point.

-While more than 100 choices certainly is a lot, Bittrex doesn’t offer all the most popular cryptocurrencies, at least not yet.
+While more than 100 choices certainly are a lot, Bittrex doesn’t offer all the most popular cryptocurrencies, at least not yet.
 So it doesn’t matter how large the selection is, if Bittrex doesn’t offer the coin you’re looking for.
 Conversely, if the buffet already offers your favorites, then an even larger buffet doesn’t really add much to your experience.